 Students and recent alumni have published books of poetry, chapbooks, short story collections, and novels on Cooper Dillon, Steel Toe Books, Calamari Press, Subito Press, and others, as well as started journals like The Collapsar and The Fiddleback.

 You can find out more about student and alumni publications at the Student and Alumni Publications Page.

 While in the graduate program, our creative writing students have the opportunity to teach Intro to Creative Writing courses.
-Their experiences help to prepare them for future teachers at the university level.
+Their experiences help prepare them to be future teachers at the university level.